-To the south west of the village, outside the Conservation Area, lay the estate and parkland of Carlton Hall, a distinguished classical mansion formerly belonging to the Fuller and Garrett families, which was largely demolished after a fire c1941.
-The core of its historically and aesthetically significant park, which is shown on Joseph Hodskinson's map of 1783, still however survives in a reasonably intact state.
+Further to the south west of the village is the parkland of the former Carlton Hall, a distinguished classical mansion formerly belonging to the Fuller and Garrett families, which was largely demolished after a fire c1941.
+The core of its historically and aesthetically significant park, which is shown on Joseph Hodskinson's map of 1783, still, however, survives in a reasonably intact state and forms a fine setting for the fine grade I listed medieval parish church which stands within it.
 Carlton Hall Park is identified within East Suffolk (Suffolk Coastal) District's Policy SP6 as one needing special protection for its historic and aesthetic interest.